xombiemp/ec2-purge-snapshots-lambda/README.md

 # ec2-purge-snapshots-lambda
 An AWS Lambda function that purges EC2 snapshots according to the rules you specify.
-This script is based of of https://github.com/stiang/ec2-purge-snapshots
+This script is based off of https://github.com/stiang/ec2-purge-snapshots

 ## Usage
 This python script is a meant to be run as a scheduled AWS Lamdba function.
 You should also have another script that takes regular volume snapshots like https://github.com/xombiemp/ec2-take-snapshots-lambda, and this script will allow you to set up a rolling retention policy for those snapshots.
 You will need to configure the following variables at the top of the script: